 Anthropology focuses on diverse areas of social and cultural life such as religious rituals, livelihood strategies, international development, health and illness, gender, human rights, and environmental stewardship in remote communities as well as cosmopolitan centres.
 Anthropologists engage in ‘hands-on’ research, often living long-term within the communities in which their research takes place.

 Our anthropology faculty members specialize in sociocultural anthropology, and study all dimensions of social and cultural life, including cross-cultural interactions, responses to political-economic conditions and globalization, and culture change.

 We offer a Bachelor of Arts degree as well as Master’s and PhD degrees:

 Stay connected to other Anthropology students and the program:

-Current and former Anthropology students, please join our Facebook Group to keep up on the news of our Anthropology program, share ideas, and let others know what you are doing.
+Current and former Anthropology students, please join the department’s graduate student caucus Facebook Group to keep up on the news of our Anthropology program, share ideas, and let others know what you are doing.

 What do anthropologists do?

 The following provide links to stories about the research conducted by some of our faculty.
 Explore these links to see examples of what anthropologists do.

 Blair Rutherford is conducting research on artisanal mining and gender in Sub-Saharan Africa.
 Read more…